hafizhf/rest-with-vanilla-php-website-template/README.md

-# rest-with-vanilla-php-website-template
+# vanilla-php-website-template

-Simple website in vanilla PHP with rest connection for client side.
+A simple website template in vanilla PHP.